-Turn on the power using the main power switch inside the analyzer.
+After installing the electrolyte and allowing the analyzer to sit for approximately one hour, turn on the power using the main power switch located inside the analyzer.
 The unit undergoes a series of Diagnostic Procedures during which the Servomex Corporation logo is displayed.
 After 30 seconds, a TEMP CAL message appears for 1.5 minutes.
 A display appears that is similar to Figure 4 (values shown are only representative).